 Revenue Here and Now

 Make hay while the sun shines, so they say.
 Well that’s what you’re in business for isn’t it?
 It’s about putting some profit into your pocket towards the well-deserved dream holiday or investment.
 But, you need a solid motel business plan to achieve this.

 Looking to sell any time soon?
 The hospitality accommodation sector in Australia has had a pretty flat experience in recent years with many developers and investors looking more towards serviced apartment stock because of the attractive returns, growth trajectory and alternative exit points.
 So how are you going to position yourself for exit in a tightened market?

 You need good performance numbers with strong revenue, great physical appeal, expanding business and leisure customer base and solid systems and processes in place.
 Remember, investors don’t buy “potential”, they buy what’s real.

-Michael Harper is the General Manager & Co-Founder of Hotel Rescue, a training and consultancy firm focussed on maximising performance of accommodation businesses.
+Michael Harper is the General Manager & Co-Founder of Hotel Rescue, a training and consultancy firm focussed on maximizing performance of accommodation businesses.
 Michael has many years of experience driving sales and revenues of hotels across big cities and is now based in regional New South Wales, helping properties of all sizes improve their performance.
 The tips in this blog are also shared on video – Watch the Video.